 No. Gulf-front living focuses on beach access and views, while dual-waterfront living includes both Gulf proximity and access to inland waterways for boating.

-It requires a specific geographic condition where both the Gulf and inland waterways can be accessed from the same property, which is limited within established areas.
+It requires a specific geographic condition where both the Gulf and inland waterways can be accessed from the same property, which is limited within established areas such as Gulf Shore Boulevard.

 It provides both active and passive waterfront experiences, allowing residents to enjoy boating access alongside proximity to the beach.